Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 Depending on the 3D model you generate, fine adjustments may be necessary, so please use the following as a reference to play around with the numbers.

-• This allows users to view the monitor properly from the front
+• This allows the user to view the monitor properly from the front

-• You can easily change the size of your model by changing the value
+• You can easily change the size of the model by changing the values

 • MONITOR_ROTATION: Specify the monitor orientation

-• Defining HTML element position, rotation, and scale
+• Define the position, rotation, and scale of an HTML element

-• The coordinates are finely adjusted to be placed on the monitor screen
+• The coordinates are adjusted to fit the monitor screen

-• HTML_ROTATION: Adjusts the rotation of HTML elements
+• HTML_ROTATION: Adjust the rotation of an HTML element

-• HTML_SCALE: Defines the size of the HTML element
+• HTML_SCALE: defines the size of an HTML element

 PART 2: Monitor Display Components

-• Drei's Html component places HTML elements in 3D space
+• Place HTML elements in 3D space with Drei's Html

-In PART 3, you use React Three Fiber's Canvas to build a 3D scene and display a monitor display.
-It also sets restrictions on background design and camera operation to improve the overall look and ease of use.
+In PART 3, we will use React Three Fiber's Canvas to build a 3D scene and display the monitor display.
+We will also set up background design and camera operation restrictions to create an overall look and feel.

 • Creating a 3D scene